GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 4. The template system
 5. How this all helped shape the look of the game's UI

-Other topics, such as data binding (don't be fooled by this only being two words, this is *type-checked* on game startup), callbacks, the click feedback system, the dialog transition system, text rendering (which, [hates you](https://faultlore.com/blah/text-hates-you/)), the UI loader (a rather vital part), the lame UI editor, the script wait system, the UI flow and layout system, how the UI is rendered, the "vis stack" (again, don't be fooled by it only being two words), dialog navigation (yep), the UI event system, lists, the placeholder text system, and how the data is actually organized engine-side will be left to future articles.
+Other topics, such as data binding (don't be fooled by this only being two words, this is *type-checked* on game startup), callbacks, the click feedback system, the dialog transition system, text rendering (which, [hates you](https://faultlore.com/blah/text-hates-you/)), the UI loader (a rather vital part), the lame UI editor, the script wait system, the UI flow and layout system, how the UI is rendered, the "vis stack" (again, don't be fooled by it only being two words), mouse vs gamepad navigation, the UI event system, lists, the placeholder text system, and how the data is actually organized engine-side will be left to future articles.

 ![Menu Overview](ui-overview.png)